Isotope Production

 99mTc is currently far-and-away the most commonly used diagnostic imaging radionuclide, but diminishing stockpiles have made the search for alternative production pathways a pressing concern.
 Like 99mTc, many established radionuclides are currently produced in thermal and fast nuclear reactors, which have significant start-up costs and proliferation concerns involved in their commissioning, along with low-purity radionuclide yields.

-Our group is developing intense neutron source capabilities, including a compact, high-flux DD-fusion neutron generator, intense and forward focused "jets" of fast neutrons via deuteron breakup, and tunable monoenergetic neutron “beams” via Li(p,n) targets.
+Our program is developing intense neutron source capabilities, including a compact, high-flux DD-fusion neutron generator, intense and forward focused "jets" of fast neutrons via deuteron breakup, and tunable monoenergetic neutron “beams” via Li(p,n) targets.
 These open up the possibility of high-purity alternative production pathways, which avoid the the co-production of unwanted activities via neutron capture in a reactor.

 Radiochemical purification and separations

 Following the production of any isotope, purification work must be done to separate the product from the irradiated target, and prepare it for clinical usage.
 A number of radiochemical methods are commonly used to isolate and purify a reaction product, including radio-HPLC, radio-TLC, solid-phase extraction, and ion-exchange extraction.
-Our group produces R&D quantities of emerging isotopes, and has partnered with various radiochemical research groups to develop radionuclide labeling via chelate-conjugated biomolecules, following purification, to help bio-targeting of medical radionuclides, and facilitate small animal studies.
+Our program produces R&D quantities of emerging isotopes, and has partnered with various radiochemical research groups to develop radionuclide labeling via chelate-conjugated biomolecules, following purification, to help bio-targeting of medical radionuclides, and facilitate small animal studies.

 Precision nuclear data measurements